 - Extenal Debug: Once placed upon an FPGA, some external means is still necessary to debug this CPU.
 That means that there needs to be an external register that can control the CPU: reset it, halt it, step it, and tell whether it is running or not.
-Another register is placed similar to this register, to allow the external controller to examine registers internal to the CPU. - Internal Debug: Being able to run a debugger from within a user process requires an ability to step a user process from within a debugger.
+My chosen interface includes a second register similar to this control register.
+This second register allows the external controller or debugger to examine registers internal to the CPU. - Internal Debug: Being able to run a debugger from within a user process requires an ability to step a user process from within a debugger.
 It also requires a break instruction that can be substituted for any other instruction, and substituted back.
-The break is actually difficult: the break instruction cannot be allowed to execute.
-That way, upon a break, the debugger should be able to jump back into the user process to step the instruction that would've been at the break point initially, and then to replace the break after passing it.
+The break is actually difficult: